AnalogStudiosRI/as-webapp-2.0/README.md

 $ npm install <package-name>  --save-dev
 ```

-These are installed by running
+Dependencies for the application (like Angular) are installed by running

 ```
-$ npm install {some-package} --save
+$ npm install <some-package> --save
 ```

 #### TypeScript Typings
 All dependencies are either managed by Typings through _typings.json_.
 Install new typings using

 ```
-$ ./node_modules/.bin/typings {typingsName} --save
+$ ./node_modules/.bin/typings <typing-name> --save
 ```